Us versus Them never works. Us versus Them is divisive and there is truth in the famous quote “United we stand, divided we fall.”

 But Power need not corrupt.
 Machiavelli simply noted that power TENDS to corrupt.

 There is a difference here.
 There have been sincere politicians who have risen to power from time to time and performed well.
-Most, however, tend to become “rotten” in the words of Thomas Jefferson, after taking office.
+Most, however, tend to become “rotten” to quote Thomas Jefferson, when seeking political office.
 This simply means that as they gain power, they seek more and in order to get more, they must belittle opponents.
 This stems from both low self-esteem and lust for more power.
 From a human behavior perspective, any time someone belittles an opponent, there is an issue with self-esteem, an issue within which causes them to feel the need to denigrate another in order to feel better about themselves.

-This causes problems in the criminal justice system because we must enforce the laws that those in power create.
-If they create laws in an attempt at gaining greater power (stemming from low self-esteem), the laws will be damaging to society and the system.
+However, this craving for power to the extent of pointing fingers in an Us versus Them way causes problems in the criminal justice system — especially for those who must enforce the laws that those in power create.
+If they create laws in an attempt to simply gain more power the laws will be damaging to society and the system.

-We do.
+Sure.
 Note how many mass shootings are performed by persons either directly involved in the Republican Party or on the fringes.
+Look at how many protests are organized by Democrats.
+Both are stirring social angst, fomenting divisions in society – both are destructive in their own way.
 The influential tell them there is a problem, a wrong, an injustice and that the only power they have is to vote.
 Study after study has shown that faith in the vote is at an all-time low.
-Thus, the only solution (in their mind) is to take matters into their own hands–they have a need to feel empowered over their own life.
-Taking lives is a natural outcome.
+Ultimately, the only solution (in their mind) is to take matters into their own hands–they have a need to feel empowered over their own life.
+Taking lives becomes a natural outcome.

 Power, Leadership, and Us Versus Them

-Indeed, the leadership in this nation demonstrates this well.
 Cannot control a foreign power?
 Start a war, take some lives.
 The message is resonating with an entire generation–if you want power, you must kill to get it.
-And we cannot blame any particular President or Administration for this attitude for all share the blame.
-All have conducted themselves in this way.
+And we cannot blame any particular President or Administration for this us against them attitude because all share the blame.
+All have conducted themselves in this way at some point.

 This is very well demonstrated in Governor Chris Christie’s speech to the GOP.
 He tells them that if they don’t get power, something worse will happen…”they” will.
 Who are “they?”
 Anyone different, primarily the Democrats, but really, anyone different.
 Anyone NOT them.
 This is the same mentality that drives crime between the Crips and the Bloods, the Hatfields and McCoys, Fundamentalist Islam and the Jews…the list is literally endless.
 This is a mentality of creating enemies and we all know what to do with enemies for the leadership demonstrates this to us with every war.